ouvtk/ctepa.au/_drafts/dont-disregard-legacy.md

 ---
 layout: post
-title: "Don't be afraid of legacy products"
+title: "Don't be afraid of legacy systems"
 ---

 I believe you only can gain certain experience while maintaing legacy software.